dell/csm-docs/content/docs/cosidriver/features/objectscale.md

 _Greenfield Provisioning_ means creating a new bucket from scratch, without any existing data.

-The provided code snippet demonstrates how to create a `BucketClaim` for greenfield provisioning.
+The following example shows how to create a `BucketClaim` for greenfield provisioning.

 ```sh
 cat <<EOF | kubectl create --namespace=my-namespace --filename -